top of page

 DrBentonCloseUp.jpg

-was ordained in May 2004 and since that time was named Co-Minister at the church.
+was ordained in May 2004 and at that time was named Co-Minister for the church.
+After the loss of Rev. Dr. Dorsey Blake in 2025, the Board of Trustees bestowed upon her the title of Presiding Minister.
 Her ordination followed several years of service at Fellowship Church as Church Secretary, Youth Minister, and Worship Leader.

 Before coming to Fellowship Church, Kathryn worked for years in the Episcopal Church in youth ministry, worship design, pastoral care, and lay ministry.
 Kathryn earned her Master's and Doctor of Ministry Degree at the University of Creation Spirituality in Oakland.
 She also holds an MA in Counseling Psychology.

-Kathryn worked for many years in a family literacy program and in homeless services in both the East Bay and in San Francisco.
-She currently works as a Licensed Professional Clinical Counselor at a Medication Assisted Treatment Program.
+Kathryn worked for many years in a family literacy program and in homeless services in both the East Bay and in San Francisco and as a Licensed Professional Clinical Counselor at a Medication Assisted Treatment Program.
+With a PhD in Clinical Psychology, she now serves as a therapist for individual clients in addition to her role as Presiding Minister for Fellowship Church.

 RevMartinToddAllen.jpg